Mutual Information for Explainable Deep Learning of Multiscale Systems: Introduction: GSA and Deep Learning for Simulation-Aided Design

-Our MI-based GSA is compatible with any black-box model including DNNs such as physics-informed NNs~\cite{Raissi:2019,RaissiPerdikarisKarniadakis:2019pinns,ZhangLuGuoKarniadakis:2019uq,YangPerdikaris:2019nn,Meng:2020} and ``data-free'' physics-constrained NNs \cite{Sirignano:2018,Berg:2018,ZhuZabarasEtAl:2019pc,SunEtAl:2020sm}.
-Here, we leverage a Graph-Informed Neural Network (GINN)~\cite{HallTaverniersEtAl:2020aa} that is tailored for multiscale physics and systems with correlated CVs.
+Viewed as an uncertainty quantification method for interrogating surrogates, our MI-based GSA is compatible with any black-box model such as physics-informed neural networks~\cite{Raissi:2019,RaissiPerdikarisKarniadakis:2019pinns,ZhangLuGuoKarniadakis:2019uq,YangPerdikaris:2019nn,Meng:2020} and ``data-free'' physics-constrained neural networks \cite{Sirignano:2018,Berg:2018,ZhuZabarasEtAl:2019pc,SunEtAl:2020sm}.
+We leverage a Graph-Informed Neural Network (GINN)~\cite{HallTaverniersEtAl:2020aa} that is tailored for multiscale physics and systems with correlated CVs.
 The GINN's ability to generate ``big data'' allows us to consider higher-order effects due to interactions between the CVs.
-In turn, the MI-based rankings aid the interpretation of the GINN's black-box predictions, closing engineering design loops.
+In turn, the MI-based rankings help to explain the GINN's black-box predictions by placing them in context.
 We validate these rankings by evaluating response curves along sensitive and insensitive directions and comparing these to their counterparts computed with a physics-based model.
-This comparison provides a clear interpretation of the GINN's black-box predictions in terms of the physics-based model.
-That enables the GINN to close engineering design loops by deploying it to estimate subsequent effect rankings in parameter subspaces yielding optimal QoI values.
+This comparison provides a clear interpretation of the GINN's predictions in terms of the physics-based model and enables the use of the GINN to close engineering design loops by deploying it to estimate effect rankings in parameter subspaces yielding optimal QoI values.